AN INVESTMENT WEBSITE FOR FREELANCERS

 The table shows compound interest in action — the snowball rolling downhill getting bigger.
 This example starts with $400 a month.

 See what’s happening?
-That 7% growth compounded annually, plus your contributions, accelerates the account's size.
+That 7% growth compounded annually, plus your contributions, and accelerates the account's size.
 That’s compound interest; it grows like a monster over time.

 By 55, you will have $1.5 million.
 Try out the calculator at the bottom of the page.